IRA and Employer-Sponsored Retirement Funds

 If you made nondeductible contributions to a traditional IRA, you have what is called a “cost basis” in the IRA.
 Your cost basis is the total of the nondeductible contributions to the IRA minus any previous withdrawals or distributions of nondeductible contributions.
 The recovery of this basis is not counted as taxable income.

-Traditional IRAs, most employer-sponsored retirement plans, and Roth 401(k), 403(b) and 457(b) plans, are subject to annual required minimum distributions (RMDs) that must generally begin after you reach age 73 (for individuals who reach age 72 after December 31, 2022).
+Traditional IRAs, most employer-sponsored retirement plans, and Roth 401(k), 403(b) and 457(b) plans, are subject to annual required minimum distributions (RMDs) that must generally begin after you reach age 73 (75 if you reach age 73 after December 31, 2032).
 The first RMD must be taken no later than April 1 of the year after the year in which you reach age 73.
-If you attained age 72 in 2022 or earlier, you are already required to take annual RMDs.
 Failure to take an RMD triggers a federal tax penalty of up to 25% on the amount that should have been withdrawn.
-Roth IRA owners never have to take RMDs; however, the designated beneficiaries of IRAs and employer-sponsored retirement plans do have to take RMDs.
+There are no mandatory withdrawal requirements for Roth IRAs.
+Beneficiaries of traditional IRAs are required to take withdrawals based on certain rules and timeframes, depending on their age and relationship to the account holder.

 When you begin taking distributions from your retirement accounts, make sure to pay attention to any required beginning dates and the appropriate distribution amount in order to avoid unnecessary penalties.